yatli24/CHC/README.md

 Assessing the predictive skill of several climate models in the North American Multi Model Ensemble (NMME)

 ## Repository Guide
+- .devcontainer - Development container for the project (Dependency version control)
 - scripts - Folder containing scripts used to reproduce our analyses and findings
   - preprocessing - Contains data preprocessing functions for raw NetCDF climate model data